-In 1977 it was decided that the old Gillespie Church, which had been closed down some years earlier as a result of merging local congregations, should be converted into a Community Centre serving Biggar and the surrounding area.
-Cameron McKenzie, the then minister of Biggar Kirk, took on the role of masterminding the project.
-Sufficient money was eventually raised from the community by grants, donations and fundraising activities and the Gillespie Centre was opened in 1982 as “The Church Serving the Community.”
+In 1977, it was decided that the old Gillespie Church, which had been closed some years earlier because of merging local congregations, should be converted into a Community Centre serving Biggar and the surrounding area.
+Cameron McKenzie, the then Minister of Biggar Kirk, took on the role of masterminding the project.
+Sufficient money was secured from the community by grants, donations and fundraising activities and the Gillespie Centre opened in 1982 as “The Church Serving the Community.”

-Accordingly additional funding was sought giving rise to the Gillespie Centre Association and a slightly changed, more formal relationship with Biggar Kirk.
-As they had done some 25 years earlier, the community within the Biggar area once again proved their generosity.
-Major funding partners were found (primarily the Big Lottery Fund), the refurbishment project was completed in the middle of 2007 and the “new” Gillespie Centre opened its doors again for the community.
+Accordingly, additional funding was secured giving rise to the Gillespie Centre Association and a slightly changed, more formal relationship with Biggar Kirk.
+As they had done 25 years earlier, the community within the Biggar area once again proved their generosity.
+With major funding partners secured the refurbishment project and this was completed in the middle of 2007 and the “new” Gillespie Centre opened its doors again for the community.

 During April 2017, the Trustees of the Gillespie Centre Association asked that Biggar Kirk consider taking back the management of the Centre in order that it can remain open for the benefit of the community.

 This proposal was considered by the Kirk Session resulting in a unanimous decision to respond positively to the Trustees of the Gillespie Association.
 The handover was completed and agreed by Gillespie Centre Members and OSCR.
 The Management Committee was appointed by Biggar Kirk Session taking up their responsibility on 1 October 2017.

 The Centre is blessed to have over forty volunteers sharing their time and skills.
 This includes serving in the café, financial and legal management, architectural skills, catering and so much more.